Regina Riot fall to Saskatoon Valkyries 20-17 | Globalnews.ca

-Regina was looking for a second consecutive victory against Saskatoon in the Western Women’s Canadian Football League (WWCFL).
+Regina was looking for a second consecutive victory over Saskatoon in the Western Women’s Canadian Football League (WWCFL).

 READ MORE: Saskatoon Valkyries aim to spoil Regina Riot’s perfect record